Graduate Resources & Activities

 Modernist Reading Group

 The Modernist Reading Group is aimed at students and faculty who are interested in discussing issues relating to the early twentieth century.
 The group explores the history, theory, and formal developments of the modernist period by engaging with primary texts and literary criticism.
-For further information please contact Emily Rials.
+For further information, contact Amber Harding.

 Hegel Reading Group